tstack/lnav/docs/source/ui.rst

 * Errors will be colored in red;
 * warnings will be yellow;
+* search hits are reverse video;
 * various color highlights will be applied to: IP addresses, SQL keywords, XML tags, file and line numbers in Java backtraces, and quoted strings;
 * "identifiers" in the messages will be randomly assigned colors based on their content (works best on "xterm-256color" terminals).

-The right side of the display has a proportionally sized 'scrollbar' that indicates your current position in the file.
+The right side of the display has a proportionally sized 'scrollbar' that
+shows:

+* your current position in the file;
+* the locations of errors/warnings in the log files by using a red or yellow coloring;
+* the locations of search hits by using a tick-mark pointing to the left;
+* the locations of bookmarks by using a tick-mark pointing to the right.

 Above and below the main body are status lines that display: